What is a service dog?

 Then look in your area.
 There are many dog trainers that provide full training for a variety of service animals.
 Remember, places that specialize in seeing eye dogs are not catch all places for any type of service animal, so do your research and make sure that your trainer can help you with the goals you need.

 Finally, look at dog breeds and types.
 Find a breed that's suiting to your lifestyle and needs.
 A service dog can be any breed, but a chihuahua will be of little use for someone who needs their dog to be able to physically remove them from a situation.
-And in some states certain breeds are 'banned', and you do not want to lose your pit bull service animal for dangerous animal laws.
+And in some states certain breeds are 'banned', and choosing a dog in that breed may create legal complications that are better to be avoided.

 It's only then that you start looking for a dog.
 Don't look for a 'cute' dog, look for a dog that has the right temperment.
 Look for a dog that is calm and responds well to commands.
 If you're starting from a puppy as many anxiety dogs are, try to find a puppy who is a little less hyper and a little more alert than most.
 It is all about the personality and temper of the dog.
 And remember... your dog CAN fail in training, and wash out.
 So give it your all, but avoid dogs that have red flags in behavior or breed tempers.